redcanaryco/chain-reactor/README.md

 ```
 Details:
 - The [execve](http://man7.org/linux/man-pages/man2/execve.2.html) and [execveat](http://man7.org/linux/man-pages/man2/execveat.2.html) `quarks` take the same arguments.
-- The only difference between the two is the underlying syscall that is used.
+- The only difference between the two quarks is the underlying syscall that is used.
 Both will fork the reactor process and execute the list of CLI arguments provided.
 - The first argument will be used as the executable path, and the entire list will be passed as its
 arguments.
 - The path environment variable will be included in the search for the